Five points for trustees considering consolidation

 - Retirement options: Trustee diligence in delivering value for money can be undone by poor member choices or high charges in retirement.
 Those members choosing drawdown could be invested for as long in retirement as they were while working.

-Trustees should consider the impact that limited retirement options within their scheme could have on retirement incomes when deciding whether to consolidate.
+Trustees should consider the impact that limited retirement options within their scheme could have on retirement incomes and member decision making when deciding whether to consolidate.

 - Compliance: Government has steadily added to the list of trustee duties as it seeks to improve pension scheme governance.
 At the same time, it’s made compliance more transparent, and easier to police, through the requirement to post key information online.